 Ask your Worshipful Master if there is a Ritual Team group in your area which you may be able to attend their meetings to Fast Track this body of Masonic knowledge.

-If you dutifully attend these meetings as well as your lodge meetings, you will be able to comfortably move up through the chairs at a much faster pace.
+If you dutifully attend these meetings as well as your lodge meetings; you will be able to comfortably move up through the chairs at a much faster pace.

-If you have ever witnessed a Masonic funeral ritual ceremony, you know that it is lengthy, respectful of a life lived properly and impressive...as a farewell to a Brother should be.
-Few are chosen to perform the ceremony.
+Few are chosen to perform this ceremony.
 Those who are chosen are well-respected for their dedication to the Craft.
-Should you wish to become one of these few, ask your Worshipful Master for information about whether the Ritual Team in your district performs these ceremonies.
+Should you wish to become one of these few, ask your Worshipful Master for information about whether the Ritual Team in your district performs these ceremonies and how best you may be able to begin studying.

 Request more information about the possibility of sitting-in on these Freemason ritual practice meetings from your Worshipful Master, District Deputy Grand Master (DDGM) or District Deputy Grand Lecturer (DDGL).